 Attendance as percentage of population fell at all levels of baseball minor leagues became shell of old self hundreds semi-professional amateur teams retired.
-In 1990s player strikes free agency disparities in competition, and the rising cost of attending games added to major league baseball's problems.
-However, baseball continued to show remarkable resilience; attendance at professional games improved and attendance at minor league games was close to World War II records at the turn of the century.
-As the 21st century opened up, baseball still faced serious problems, but the sport was gaining popularity around the world, and one could still strongly advocate for baseball to hold a special place in the hearts and minds of the American people.
-But even beyond Canada's major league presence, baseball is played all over the world, with leagues organized several countries let's take look some most notable professional leagues other countries how they intersect with baseball United States.
+In 1990s player strikes free agency disparities in competition rising cost attending games added to major league baseball's problems but sport continued to show remarkable resilience; attendance at professional games improved attendance at minor league games close to World War II records turn century.
+As 21st century opened up baseball still faced serious problems but sport gaining popularity around world one could still strongly advocate for it to hold special place hearts minds American people.
+But even beyond Canada's major league presence baseball is played all over world with leagues organized several countries let's take look some most notable professional leagues other countries how they intersect with baseball United States.

 This by no means exhaustive list rather look at some countries most influenced by major leagues have most influence on them.
 Shohei Ohtani two-way player Angels pitcher batsman one most well-known active players Nippon Professional Baseball Suzuki mentioned above retired March this year with 3 089 career hits addition to...